jasperng-nus/tp/docs/UserGuide.md

 address, tags, start date, and end date as an existing entry.
 If all these fields matches, the system flags it as a duplicate, preventing the addition of such an application.

-**Q**: Why do applications with no dates appear between sorted applications by start or end date?
+**Q**: Why do applications with no dates appear between sorted applications by start or end date? <br>
 **A**: We apologise for the confusion caused.
 This occurs because some applications may have only a start date or an end date entered, causing them not to display any dates.
 However, when sorting by start date, applications with only a start date will also be considered in the sorting process.